 Payment options are credit card, wire transfer, money order or cheque.

 Payment must be received by CAPAM in order for the submission to be screened and reviewed.

 Step 1 – Projects are screened for eligibility and reviewed to determine semi-finalists.
-The semi-finalists are notified and their projects are posted on the CAPAM website.
+The semi-finalists are notified and their projects are posted on the CAPAM website on 04 June 2018.

 Step 2 – Semi-finalist projects are adjudicated to select the top three submissions per category.
-The 12 finalists are notified and their projects are posted on the CAPAM website.
+The 12 finalists are notified and their projects are posted on the CAPAM website on 23 July 2018.